Padang Besar is the train station which is at the top end of Malaysia’s West Coast train line, near to the border with Thailand.

 Train Times to Ipoh

-There are 6 daily train services from Padang Besar to Ipoh.
+There are currently 5 direct train services a day from Padang Besar to Ipoh.

 - Buy train tickets from Padang Besar to Ipoh.

 There are 12 daily train services from Padang Besar to Butterworth Railway, which is the closest train station to Penang Island.